 - Appreciation and tolerance for others by engaging in meaningful discourse

-- Resilience and know-how to effectively work through problems
+- How to effectively work through problems

 - Solid research skills